William0n/artwork/README.md

 ## Modeling

 In order to predict the artwork's creation year, I have decided to use a random forest regression model from the sklearn package.
-The features which were used in this random forest are the artworks' `width`, `length` and the `material` used to make these pieces.
+The features which were used in this random forest are the artworks' `width`, `height` and the `material` used to make these pieces.
 Following this, the random forest consists of 600 trees, a max depth of 600, and max leaf nodes 16.

 ```model_rf = RandomForestRegressor(n_estimators = 600, max_leaf_nodes = 16, max_depth = 20, n_jobs = -1)```